-You may be considering registering your business as a nonprofit.
-A nonprofit’s income is different from that of a for-profit business, which generates its revenue to benefit the private interests of the business or its shareholders.
-A nonprofit, on the other hand, does not exist to make money, and rather their goal is to make an impact.
+When considering starting a nonprofit, you must consider a number of points.
+A nonprofit’s income is different than that of a for-profit (business).
+A for-profit business generates its revenue to benefit the private interests of the company or its shareholders.
+On the other hand, a nonprofit does not exist to make money; rather, its goal is to make a positive social or charitable impact.

 Nonprofits rely heavily on these key contributions:

-- Selling Products or Services (charity gala tickets, or girl scout cookies, for example)
+- Selling Products or Services (examples could include charity gala tickets or girl scout cookies)

-When searching for grants, you may regularly come across certain keywords and funding terms, such as an LOI (letter of intent) or RFP (request for proposal).
-It is best to familiarize yourself with the nonprofit glossary of terminology, so you can accurately distinguish what may be fundamental.
+Once you are finally registered as a nonprofit, you can start your grant search!
+When looking for grants, you may regularly come across certain keywords and funding terms, such as LOI (Letter of Intent) and RFP (Request for Proposal).
+It is best to familiarize yourself with the nonprofit glossary of terminology so you can better understand the fundamentals of applying for a grant.

-Before applying for grants, we recommend reviewing our grant application toolkit.
-Your organization may also wish to join your local state nonprofit association, for additional resources and networking services.
+Before applying for grants, we recommend reviewing our Grant Application Toolkit.
+Your organization may also wish to join local or state nonprofit associations for additional resources and networking services.